Complex Stoichiometry in Pyrosim

 • On the Model menu, click Edit Species.

 • We now add polyurethane as a new species.
-Click New, click Custom, give the name as POLYURETHANE, select Primitive, and click OK.
+In the Edit Species dialog, click New, click Custom, give the name as POLYURETHANE, select Primitive, and click OK.
 Click Chemical Formula and type C25H42O6N2.
 Click Apply to create the new species.

 • Similarly, we add wood.
 Click New, click Custom, give the name as WOOD, select Primitive, and click OK.
 Click Chemical Formula and type C1H1.7O0.74N0.002.
 Click Apply to create the new species.